Language of instruction: English

 (After this date applicants can only apply for remaining spaces.)

 Registrations for the University of Applied Sciences course European Studies – Management of European Projects programme received by the given deadline will be considered for the next academic year.
-Candidates may register using the registration form or online.
+Candidates may register online.

 A prerequisite for participation in the admission procedure is completion of all the registration requirements by the given deadline.
 Candidates will be informed in good time regarding the date of the interview.
 Planned dates for 2019 (pdf)